kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 particular sharing group, enabling it to **gate** remaining capacity and **pack** compatible workloads onto already-locked devices.

+Alpha intentionally does **not** provide lock-aware fairness or lock-breaking preemption.
+In addition, if a device already has active allocations whose affinity cannot be reconstructed (for example, legacy claims created before the feature was enabled), the scheduler treats that device conservatively and does not place new `sharingAffinity` allocations on it until the device becomes clean.

+`sharingAffinity` in this KEP refers specifically to compatibility for co-allocation on a shared device; it is distinct from pod affinity, anti-affinity, or topology-aware placement.

 ## Motivation

 As AI and HPC workloads move toward higher density, hardware partitioning